TireBuyer: 5 Things To Know Before Getting New Tires

 Final Thoughts

 Overall, TireBuyer is a great place to shop for tires online.
 You’ll find a great selection of popular tire brands and low prices, on average, compared to brick-and-mortar tire centers.
-The shipping free, and TireBuyer guarantees installation rates when you ship your tires directly to a local installer.
+The shipping is free, and TireBuyer guarantees installation rates when you ship your tires directly to a local installer.

 In some cases, same-day delivery is available to local installers.
-Keep in mind that shipping your tires to a local installer also allows an additional 15 days to return them if you aren’t satisfied with your purchase — even if you drove on the tires.
+As long as the tires are unmounted an unused, you’ll also have 30 days to return them.
 Plus, returns are free.
 Still, make sure to check on delivery times before ordering your tires.

 If you do decide to purchase your tires from TireBuyer, be sure to check out the deals page to see if you can save with any of the available promotions, discounts or rebates.